 We would still need to analyze your case to determine if you were eligible for compensation.
 For example, who is at fault for the collision?
 This is usually the motorist who failed to use reasonable care and was speeding, intoxicated, or driving while distracted.
 A failure to pay attention is also a breach of the duty to use reasonable care.

 Some lawyers say that driving without legal authorization is a “totally separate” issue when it comes to personal injury.
 That’s partly true.
-If you are unlicensed or never took driver’s education, the other side might argue you can’t drive with reasonable care because you lack experience.
+If you are unlicensed or have never received a driver’s education, the other side might argue that you can’t drive with reasonable care because you lack experience.
 That means you might bear partial fault.
-Driving without a license can certainly make it harder to receive full compensation for any injuries suffered in the accident, but driving without a license does not mean you do not have an injury claim if involved in a motor vehicle accident.
+Driving without a license can certainly make it harder to receive full compensation for any injuries suffered in the accident, but driving without a license does not mean you do not have an injury claim if you are involved in a motor vehicle accident.